Skip to main content

 GOAT (thegoatco.au) leans heavily into combat sports and athlete identity — the 'greatest of all time' codename, athlete partnerships, and a streetwear-adjacent product feel.
 If that aesthetic is what gets you to use the strip every night, that's a real product feature.

 RhinoGear positions broader.
-The same dual-spring strip is sold to snorers, athletes, allergy sufferers and CPAP users.
+The same triple-spring strip is sold to snorers, athletes, allergy sufferers and CPAP users.
 We publish the science, the TGA listing number, and full ingredient detail so you don't have to take the marketing on trust.

 Lift strength

 Lift comes down to the spring band.
-RhinoGear uses two parallel ribs, which produces a measurably firmer outward pull than a single-rib design — the same reason runners and people with thicker nasal cartilage tend to prefer it.
+RhinoGear uses three parallel ribs, which produces a measurably firmer outward pull than a single-rib design — the same reason runners and people with thicker nasal cartilage tend to prefer it.

 GOAT's strip is a single reinforced rib.
 It still lifts well and is gentler on first-time users, but in side-by-side wear tests our customers consistently describe the RhinoGear strip as 'more open'.